 Where Will You Go From Here?

 Most students who study chemistry transfer to complete their four- year degrees and then master’s or professional degrees, and work as teachers, nurses, pharmacists, physician’s assistants, physicians, researchers, engineers, radiologists, nutritionists, or in industry or government agencies such as the Georgia Bureau of Investigation, the Federal Bureau of Investigation, and the Food and Drug Administration.
-EGSC Chemistry students has transferred to complete their degrees at:
+EGSC students with an Associate of Science degree in Chemistry have transferred to complete their degrees at:

 - Georgia College and State University